symfony/symfony-docs/security/impersonating_user.rst

     server-side, but pre-authenticated information (``SSL_CLIENT_S_DN_Email``,
     ``REMOTE_USER`` or other) is sent in each request.

-Impersonating the user can be easily done by activating the ``switch_user`` firewall listener:
+Impersonating the user can be done by activating the ``switch_user`` firewall
+listener:

 .. configuration-block::